 Commodity price risk is the risk that the fair value of inventory will fluctuate as a result of changes in commodity prices.
 The Company utilizes futures contracts to manage its commodity price exposure.
 The Company buys and sells futures contracts for coffee on the Intercontinental Exchange in order to offset its inventory position and fix the input cost of green coffee.
-As at December 31, 2020, the Company had futures contracts to buy 2.5 million lbs of green coffee with a notional value of US\$3.0 million, and contracts to sell 6.6 million lbs of green coffee with a notional value of US\$7.9 million.
-The furthest contract matures in September 2021 (2019: buy 3.6 million lbs of green coffee with a notional value of US\$4.7 million, and contracts to sell 6.6 million lbs of green coffee with a notional value of US\$8.3 million).
+As at December 31, 2021, the Company had futures contracts to buy 1.7 million lbs of green coffee with a notional value of US\$3.1 million, and contracts to sell 11.8 million lbs of green coffee with a notional value of US\$5.1 million.
+The furthest contract matures in December 2022 (2020: buy 2.5 million lbs of green coffee with a notional value of US\$3.0 million, and contracts to sell 6.6 million lbs of green coffee with a notional value of US\$7.9 million).
+An estimated 1% decrease in the mark-to-market rate applied to coffee futures would have resulted in an estimated gain of \$0.3 million to the net income before tax, and vice versa.